AI Visibility

 Iteration cycle: Review performance quarterly, update content monthly, and continuously build earned media.
 The brands that win in GEO treat it as an ongoing program, not a one-time optimization project.

-2. Content structure (makes owned content citable)
+2. Content structure — makes owned content extractable and citable by AI engines

-3. Technical optimization (removes crawling friction)
+3. Technical optimization — removes crawling and indexing friction

 What is the difference between GEO and traditional SEO?